htsmto/OmicsBridge/README.md

 The interface will open in your brower.
 If not, check the console and find `Listening on http://127.0.0.1:XXXX`.
 Please go to your browser and enter `http://127.0.0.1:XXXX` in the URL bar.

-### Run on a Shiny server

 ## Dependency

 To use OmicsBridge, R is requrired and version should be >=4.4.0.
 We confirmed that R 4.2 or R 4.3 can be also okay for most of the functions, but some functions (ex.
 GSVA packages) will cause some errors, so we recommend to install the latest version of R.

-The necessary R libraries can be installed in the either way in the follwings:
+The necessary R libraries can be installed as the follwings:

 ### Manually install the necessary libraries